Frikki/signed-numbers/docs/adrs/adr-003-model-signed-number-types.md

 We could forget about the hole idea and just use the native `Number` type.
 This may be okay because we have dealt with that type since the beginning of JavaScript.
 This may also be okay because we can use native arithmetic calculations.
-It may not be okay because it leaves our software fragile an very prone to errors.
+It may not be okay because it leaves our software fragile and very prone to errors.

 ## Decision